 Beta carotene present in cornmeal gets converted to vitamin A in the body.
 Vitamin A is necessary for healthy skin, hair and strengthening of immune system.
 Beta carotene also acts as antioxidant.
 This helps in reduction of oxidative stress in the body thereby protecting against heart diseases and cancer.

-2. Health Benefits of Cornmeal for Digestion
+2. Good for Digestion

 Since cornmeal contains a good amount of fiber it alleviates symptoms of constipation.
 Thus diseases such as colorectal cancers and hemorrhoids are kept at bay.
 It also helps in reduction of colon related disorders.
 It maintains good digestive health since it is whole grain.
 It allows for easy bowel and peristaltic movements.